 Each Fund may invest in non-U.S. securities.
 Investments in non-U.S. securities involve certain risks that may not be present in investments in U.S. securities.
 For example, non-U.S. securities may be subject to currency risks or to political or economic instability.
 There may be less information publicly available about a non-U.S. issuer than about a U.S. issuer, and a foreign issuer may or may not be subject to uniform accounting, auditing and financial reporting standards and practices comparable to those in the U.S. Investments in non-U.S. securities may be subject to withholding or other taxes and may be subject to additional trading, settlement, custodial, and operational risks.
 Other risks of investing in such securities include political or economic instability in the country involved, the difficulty of predicting international trade patterns and the possibility of the imposition of exchange controls.
 The prices of such securities may be more volatile than those of domestic securities.
 With respect to certain foreign countries, there is a possibility of expropriation of assets or nationalization, imposition of withholding taxes on dividend or interest payments, difficulty in obtaining and enforcing judgments against foreign entities or diplomatic developments which could affect investment in these countries.
-Losses and other expenses may be open on days when a Fund does not price its shares, the value of the securities in such Fund's portfolio may change on days when shareholders will not be able to purchase or sell such Fund's shares.
+Losses and other expenses may be incurred in converting between various currencies in connection with purchases and sales of foreign securities.
+Since foreign exchanges may be open on days when a Fund does not price its shares, the value of the securities in such Fund's portfolio may change on days when shareholders will not be able to purchase or sell such Fund's shares.
 Conversely, Shares may trade on days when foreign exchanges are closed.
 Each of these factors can make investments in a Fund more volatile and potentially less liquid than other types of investments.